andrealufino/mixpanel-analytics-mcp/ARCHITECTURE.md

-# Mixpanel MCP Server Architecture
+# Mixpanel Analytics MCP Architecture

 ## Overview

-The Mixpanel MCP Server is a TypeScript-based Model Context Protocol (MCP) server that provides comprehensive access to the Mixpanel Analytics API.
-It enables MCP clients (such as Claude Desktop or Cursor) to query Mixpanel data through a set of well-organized, type-safe tools.
+The Mixpanel Analytics MCP is a TypeScript-based Model Context Protocol (MCP) server that provides comprehensive access to the Mixpanel Analytics API.
+It enables MCP clients (such as Claude Desktop or Claude Code) to query Mixpanel data through a set of well-organized, type-safe tools.

 ## Design Principles